faye-yang/BCB430/README.md

 - parsed .ms file for RandomPeaks and conditionalPeak method: Passatuto2/data2
 - output data from reroot method from passatuto: Passatuto2/output_reroot
 - output data from conditional peak method from passatuto2: Passatuto2/output_conditionalPeak
+- dockerfile: a copy of docker file for building the docker image

 # tools using (not included in the github but in gitter):